Omar-KL/IP_Hunter.V2/README.md

              If you are concerned about security, please review the source code
              and ensure that all necessary libraries are installed.

-           - you have to create an account in ipinfo.io website to use this tool.
+           - you have to create an account at ipinfo.io website to use this tool.

 After Install the tool by using: